Kyuery/Bandit-OverTheWire/Levels/Level 5 to Level 6.md

    ssh bandit5@bandit.labs.overthewire.org -p 2220
    ```

+   Enter the password when prompted (the password is the one you found in Level 4).

 2. Once you're logged in, navigate to the `inhere` directory using the `cd` command:

    ```bash